As a charity, registered here in Germany, Discover will end at the end of March 2026.

-Discover is growing trees in Africa!
+Discover colleagues are growing trees in Africa

-From 14 September to 4 October Keith Lindsey visited our partners in Uganda.
-Please read his detailed and illustrated report here.
-The country is facing many serious challenges, most notably deforestation and rapid population growth, but the work of our partners gives us enormous encouragement: Their communities are being transformed!
+Uganda is facing many serious challenges, most notably deforestation and rapid population growth, but the work of our partners gives us enormous encouragement: Their communities are being transformed!

-Please watch this short video „Planting trees in Africa“ which we produced in August 2023.
+You may also enjoy this short video „Planting trees in Africa“ which we produced in August 2023.
 Several Discover partners speak about their work of planting and protecting trees.

 As the climate crisis becomes more serious, we realise how vital it is to plant and protect trees; to improve soil fertility, to reduce the chances of flooding, to enable communities to survive drought, to provide fruits, medicines and timber, and to absorb carbon dioxide.
 Our partners are promoting agroforestry, which is the combination of trees, vegetables and animal keeping.
 In this way, farmers survive the long dry seasons and the torrential rains, and have a good harvest.